-Located in the US, the hiking in Oregon offers over twenty awesome hiking and backpacking trails.
+Located in the US, the hiking in Oregon offers over ten good trail hike destinations.
 The best Oregon hiking based on popularity are considered to be Pacific Crest Trail, Green Lakes Loop Trail, Trail Of Ten Falls / Silver Creek Canyon Trail, Rogue Gorge Trail, and Eagle Creek Trail.
 For a detailed trail description and printable trailhead map, just select a Oregon hiking trail below.

 Near Bend in the Deschutes National Forest, the 12 mile Green Lakes Loop runs through the Three Sisters Wilderness Area in central Oregons Cascade Mountains.
 This hiking trail follows waterfall-rich Fall Creek about 4.5 miles up and around a massive obsidian flow, which created the basin holding the three small but stunning Green Lakes.
 When you reach a four-way trail junction, follow your route back if you're just out for the day.